insightsengineering/chevron/tests/testthat/_snaps/aet03.md

         MILD                         7 (5.2%)      9 (6.7%)        4 (3.0%)
         MODERATE                    24 (17.9%)    24 (17.9%)      23 (17.4%)
         SEVERE                      91 (67.9%)    90 (67.2%)      93 (70.5%)
-        No Coding available
+        No Coding Available
           - Any Intensity -         122 (91.0%)   123 (91.8%)    120 (90.9%)
           MILD                       7 (5.2%)      9 (6.7%)        4 (3.0%)
           MODERATE                  24 (17.9%)    24 (17.9%)      23 (17.4%)
           SEVERE                    91 (67.9%)    90 (67.2%)      93 (70.5%)
-          No Coding available
+          No Coding Available
             - Any Intensity -       122 (91.0%)   123 (91.8%)    120 (90.9%)
             MILD                     7 (5.2%)      9 (6.7%)        4 (3.0%)
             MODERATE                24 (17.9%)    24 (17.9%)      23 (17.4%)